substantic/rain/README.md

 ## Features

 - **Dataflow programming.** Computation in Rain is defined as a flow graph of tasks.
-Tasks may be built-in functions, Python code, or an external applications, short and light or long-running and heavy.
+Tasks may be built-in functions, Python/C++/Rust code, or an external applications, short and light or long-running and heavy.
 The system is designed to integrate any code into a pipeline, respecting its resource requirements, and to handle very large task graphs (hundreds thousands tasks).